stanford-crfm/helm/docs/run_entries.md

 The first part of the run entry before the `:` is the run spec function name.
 For example, in the run entry `med_qa:model=openai/gpt2`, the run spec function name is `med_qa`.

-A catalog of all run spec function names will be added o the documentation in the future.
+A catalog of all run spec function names will be added to the documentation in the future.
 For now, the best way to find the run spec function name is to look through functions decorated with the `@run_spec_function()` in the Python modules `helm.benchmark.run_specs.*_run_specs`.
 The run spec function name is the decorator's parameter e.g. `@run_spec_function("med_qa")` indicates a run spec function name of `med_qa`.

 Note: the run spec function name is frequently the same as the scenario name by convention, but this is not always the case.
 For instance, the `openbookqa` scenario has a run spec function that is named `commonsense`.